ondat/documentation/docs/operations/upgrade.md

 > 💡 If at any point something goes wrong with the upgrade process, backups of all the relevant Kubernetes manifests can be found in `~/.kube/storageos/`.

 ### Step 5 - Check for `RUNNING` states

 * Run the following command to check that all the Ondat pods have entered the `RUNNING` state

     ```bash
     kubectl get pods -l app=storageos -A -w
     ```

-### Step 6 - Scale your stateful applications back up.
+### Step 6 - Scale your stateful applications back up

 Congratulations, you now have the latest version of Ondat!